jepstein-eagle/adaptable/packages/adaptable/readme/functions/calculated-column-function.md

 ## Expression Editor

 Since Version 7 Expressions can be most easily created using our Expression Editor.

-This has a number of helpful features including:
+This has a number of useful features including:

-- blah

-- blah
+- Drag n Drop of Columns into the Editor

+- List of all the available functions as buttons or in a dropdown so they are immediately applied in the Editor

+- Output example of the Expression using data from the first row of the Grid

+- Support / Help for each available function

 ## Expression Syntax